khakhalin/Teaching/Intro_Neuroscience/neuro_syllabus_remote_2021.md

 * Why can angels fly? - Fail, too vague.
 I have no idea why you are surprised.
 * Can angels really fly?
 They are quite large, and their wings are also huge, but we don't have birds of this size on Earth, and also, where would the muscles that move these wings go?
 I mean, both aerodynamically and biomechanically, can they really fly?
 And if not, can they glide at least? - That's a win, as the person clearly did some homework, thought about it, and shared enough of their reasoning for me to understand their question.

+Really fortunate questions will be marked with 💎 or 🔥.
+There's a bit of lottery to it, as there's no way to predict which honest question is actually a treasure trove, which ones are routine, and for which ones we don't have answers yet...
+But I think it's still nice to mark questions that open interesting doors, you know?

 # Grading

 This course is graded using a “**Specification Grading**” system, which was shown to work better than the standard “Point-based” system, both in terms of final results (students learn more), and student experiences (students are more happy).
 The gist here is that each letter grade comes with a certain criteria, and it is up to you to pick the level that you want to achieve.

 To get a **C:**

-* Participate in 80% of classes
+* Participate (attend, and be engaged) in 80% of classes
 * Submit 80% of assignments (reading reflections, labs, short exercises etc.) on time.
 The submissions don’t have to be perfect, but they need to be reasonable (present some evidence of work).
 If a submission is problematic, I’ll let you know, so that you could improve next time.

 To get a **B:**